CouncilofLorien/counciloflorien.github.io/docs/cards/F/from-the-pits-of-angband.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > At the end of each turn, each player may take one unique Dragon manifestation or one Drake hazard creature from his discard pile and shufle it into his play deck.
+> > At the end of each turn, each player may take one unique Dragon manifestation or one Drake hazard creature from his discard pile and shuffle it into his play deck.
 Alternatively, if Doors of Night is in play, at the end of each turn, each player may return one unique Dragon manifestation and/or one Drake hazard creature from his discard pile to his hand.
 Cannot be duplicated.
 >

 ### _Middle-earth: The Balrog Reprint_